*Setting up Android UI testing on CI talk for Mobile DevOps Summit is available to complement this material.

 Here are some other parameters that can be useful too:

-is set by default which determines if acceleration is available and enables it when possible.-gpu swiftshader_indirect
+• -accel on forces acceleration with KVM/HAXM. auto is set by default which determines if acceleration is available and enables it when possible.

-disables emulator UI (headless run). *The UI is still rendered by the GPU, but solely for the application.-no-audio
+• -no-window disables emulator UI (headless run). *The UI is still rendered by the GPU, but solely for the application.

-gives access to modify any file or push any file as you wish in root settings.-show-kernel
+• -writable-system gives access to modify any file or push any file as you wish in root settings.

-allows checking the kernel’s progress as it boots up, which might be convenient for debugging purposes.-no-boot-anim
+• -show-kernel allows checking the kernel’s progress as it boots up, which might be convenient for debugging purposes.

 More on Emulators command line on Start the emulator from the command line and Configure hardware acceleration for the Android Emulator.